mattermost/docs/source/help/getting-started/configuring-notifications.rst

 Desktop Notifications
 -------------------------------------

-Desktop notifications are pop-ups that appear in the corner of your main monitor when using Chrome, Firefox, Edge, Safari, or the `Mattermost Desktop apps <https://mattermost.com/download/#mattermostApps>`_.
+Desktop notifications are pop-ups that appear in the corner of your main monitor when using Chrome, Firefox, Edge, Safari, or the `Mattermost Desktop Apps <https://mattermost.com/download/#mattermostApps>`_.
 You can change the default preference to trigger desktop notifications for all messages sent in channels you're a member of, or turn them off entirely.
-You can also choose what sound plays when a desktop notification is triggered on supported browsers and the Mattermost Desktop apps.
+You can also choose what sound plays when a desktop notification is triggered on supported browsers and the Mattermost Desktop Apps.

 .. image:: ../../images/desktop_notification.png